Belly Fat May Reduce Mental Agility From Midlife Onward - UrduPoint

 Biobank, which is tracking the health and well-being of 0.5 million volunteers around the United Kingdom.
 The volunteers were between 40 and 69 years of age when they enrolled during 2006-2010.The researchers examined the relationship that variations in abdominal subcutaneous fat and lean muscle mass had with changes in fluid intelligence over a 6 year period.Fluid intelligence refers to reasoning, thinking abstractly, and solving problems in novel situations, regardless of how much knowledge the person has acquired.The analysis showed that fluid intelligence tended to reduce with age in those participants who carried more abdominal fat.In contrast, having more muscle mass appeared to protect against this decline.

+Biological, not chronological, age has effect"Chronological age doesn't seem to be a factor in fluid intelligence decreasing over time," says Auriel A.

 Willette, Ph.D., assistant professor of food science and human nutrition at ISU.
-"It appears to be biological age, which, here, is the amount of fat and muscle."He and his colleagues also investigated the role of the immune system in the links between fluid intelligence, fat, and muscle.Other studies have found that having a higher body mass index (BMI) is often associated with increased immune activity in the blood.
+"It appears to be biological age, which, here, is the amount of fat and muscle."He and his colleagues also investigated the role of the immune system in the links between fluid intelligence, fat, and muscle.The importance of resistance trainingWith advancing middle age, there is a tendency for the body to reduce lean muscle and increase fat.This trend continues into older age.

-This activity can trigger immune reactions in the brain that disrupt memory and thinking.Those studies have not been able to pinpoint whether higher fat, muscle mass, or both trigger the immune activity because BMI does not distinguish between them.When Willette and colleagues looked at what was happening in the immune systems of their U.K.

-Biobank participants, they found differences between males and females.In the females, they found that changes in two types of white blood cell lymphocytes and eosinophils accounted for all of the link between increased abdominal fat and reduced fluid intelligence.The explanation for males, however, was very different.
+First study author Brandon S. Klinedinst, a Ph.D. student in neuroscience at ISU, says that it is especially important for people as they approach middle age to continue to exercise to maintain muscle mass.Resistance training, he suggests, is particularly important for females in their middle years because they have a greater tendency toward reduced muscle mass than males.The team believes that the findings could pave the way to new treatments that help aging adults maintain mental flexibility, particularly if they have obesity, are not physically active, or experience the loss of lean muscle that usually accompanies aging."If you eat alright and do at least brisk walking some of the time, it might help you with mentally staying quick on your feet."